Engineering18 min read

 Before the Exam

-• Arrive early - Plan for traffic/parking
+• Arrive early - plan for traffic, parking, and check-in

 During the Exam